Stability and statistical inference for semidiscrete optimal transport maps: Introduction

 The present paper tackles this challenge and derives several limit distribution results for the empirical OT map under the \textit{semidiscrete} setting.
 Semidiscrete OT refers to the case where the input distribution $R$ is absolutely continuous while the target $P$ is (finitely) discrete.
+Univariate quantiles for discrete outcomes have been investigated by \cite{machado2005quantiles,chernozhukov2020generic}, and semidiscrete OT maps can be seen as a multivariate analog of discrete quantile functions.
+Discrete outcomes appear in many applications, including count data, ordinal data, discrete duration data, and data rounded to a finite number of discrete values.
+Additionally, semidiscrete OT has been applied to computer graphics \cite{de2012black,levy2015numerical}, fluid dynamics \cite{de2015power,gallouet2018lagrangian}, and resource allocation problems \cite{hartmann2020semi}.

-For known reference measure $R$, which is natural when viewing the OT map as a vector quantile function, we derive limit distributions for the $L^p$-estimation errors $\| \hat{\vT}_n-\vT^* \|_{L^p(R)}^p$ with arbitrary $p \in [1,\infty)$ and for linear functionals of the form $\langle \bm{\varphi},\hat{\vT}_n \rangle_{L^2(R)} = \int \langle \bm{\varphi}(\vy),\hat{\vT}_n(\vy) \rangle \, dR(\vy)$.
-Here $\bm{\varphi}$ is a bounded Borel vector field, and $\hat{\vT}_n$ is the empirical OT map transporting $R$ onto the empirical distribution.
-The limit distribution for the $L^p$-estimation error is non-Gaussian, while that for the linear functional is a centered Gaussian.
-For both cases, we also establish the consistency of the nonparametric bootstrap.
+For known reference measure $R$, which is natural when viewing the OT map as a vector quantile function, we derive limit distributions for the $L^p$-error $\| \hat{\vT}_n-\vT^* \|_{L^p(R)}^p$ with arbitrary $p \in [1,\infty)$ and for linear functionals of the form $\langle \bm{\varphi},\hat{\vT}_n \rangle_{L^2(R)} = \int \langle \bm{\varphi},\hat{\vT}_n \rangle \, dR$.
+Here $\hat{\vT}_n$ is the empirical OT map transporting $R$ onto the empirical distribution, and $\bm{\varphi}$ is a suitable Borel vector field.
+The limit distribution for the $L^p$-error is non-Gaussian, while that for the linear functional is a centered Gaussian.
+In addition to distributional convergence, we establish moment convergence of any polynomials of the $L^p$-error and linear functional, which in particular leads to an asymptotic expansion of the squared $L^2(R)$-risk of $\hat{\vT}_n$.
+Furthermore, we derive an explicit form of Lebesgue density of the non-Gaussian limit law for the $L^p$-error functional.
+Finally, we establish consistency of the nonparametric bootstrap for both cases.

 These statistical results enable us to perform various inference tasks for the OT map, such as the construction of $L^p$-confidence sets for $\vT^*$ and confidence intervals for $\langle \bm{\varphi},\vT^*\rangle_{L^2(R)}$.
 One drawback of $L^p$-confidence sets is that they are difficult to visualize compared to $L^\infty$-confidence bands.
 To address this, we discuss a method to construct a confidence band derived from an $L^p$-confidence set that satisfies a certain relaxed coverage guarantee (cf. \cite[Section 5.8]{wasserman2006all}).
+Also, we develop a method to construct confidence intervals for a version of the maximum tail correlation \cite{beirlant2020center}, which serves as a risk measure for multivariate risky assets and is an instance of a linear functional of the OT map.
+Small-scale simulation experiments confirm that the bootstrap works reasonably well for $L^1$-confidence sets and inference for the maximum tail correlation.